Holistische Arts

 These figures underline two things: HPV is very common, and regular screening is essential for early detection.

-From HPV to cancer: a long-term process
+From HPV to cancer: often a long-term process

 The process from HPV to cervical cancer